-The Stansmore carbonatite target consists of a regionally prominent 700m long magnetic feature analogous to WA1's discoveries and Encounter's Worsley prospect.
-Recent discoveries by WA1
+The Stansmore Project drilling will target a regionally prominent 700m long magnetic feature (Stansmore) and a larger ~3km wide magnetic anomaly (Volt).
+Recent discoveries by WA1 Resources and Encounter Resources have demonstrated the potential for the West Arunta region to host significant Nb-REE mineral systems.

-Resources and Encounter Resources have demonstrated the potential for the West Arunta region to host significant REE and IOCG type mineralisation systems, Figure 4.
-Previous shallow aircore drilling by BHP Minerals in 1982 recorded shallow cover of approximately ~5-10m depth.
-Southern Geoscience Consultants (SGC) re-processed magnetic data over the Stansmore Carbonatite Project which highlighted multiple new targets identified prospective for Niobium-REE mineralisation, Figure 3.
-Southern Geoscience has now completed further geophysical review by creating a 3D inversion of the magnetic data to assist with targeting of drillholes ahead of a maiden drill program.
-3D inversion efforts utilised the best available public domain magnetic data (circa 2010), 200m line spacing survey data (north-south lines) with a nominal terrain clearance of ~50m.
+>Southern Geoscience Consultants (SGC) completed a geophysical review which included reprocessing magnetic data and a 3D inversion of the magnetic data to assist with targeting of drillholes ahead of a maiden drill program.
+3D inversion efforts utilised the best available public Odomain magnetic data (circa 2010) consisting of 200m line spacing survey data (north-south lines) with a nominal terrain clearance of ~50m.